mozmeao/infra/apps/snippets/README.md

 2. Install the application
     1. Ensure your Kubernetes and Deis Workflow environments are set correctly!
-    1. run `./setup.sh`
+    2. run `./setup.sh`
-    2. run `./scale.sh`
+    3. follow the "Additional app installation steps" section below
-    1. follow the "Additional app installation steps" section below
+    4. run `./scale.sh`

 3. [Create an ELB](https://github.com/mozmar/infra/tree/master/elbs) for the app in the new region.